-*** If you want more insight on specific finance questions and general organization tips on tracking systems/templates I use, I’m offering Skype sessions (see at the bottom of this post).
+*** If you want more insight on specific finance questions and general organization tips on tracking systems/templates I use, I'm offering one-on-one sessions (see at the bottom of this post).

 You have the ability to make more $$$ than in your 9-5.

 Well, not at first.
 There's a lot of adjusting in the beginning, but you will find your sweet spot.
 If you're a consultant or a freelancer, you can work as little or as much as you decide.
 Some months you make a lot, some months you make a little.

 When you have a salary, you know how much you're getting every pay cycle - that number doesn't change, which can be VERY frustrating if you work like a dog and feel underpaid and under-appreciated.
 The good thing about self-employment is that you set your rates.
 You decide what your time is worth based on the scope of the project, and you CHOOSE to either take on a project or not.

 It's a simple recipe: the more you take on, the more money you'll make.
 You may be working all the time, but if you love what you're doing it will be rewarding and enjoyable.
 And if not, then drop the project.

 - Schedule a Strategy Session with Me -

 Have more specific questions about blogging, freelancing, starting your own biz, or you just want to pick my brain?
 I am now officially offering one-on-one sessions in one-hour time slots!
 Email me for more information regarding rates.